pavleen14/Machine-Learning-Lab/README.md

 <li> Develop a machine learning method to classify your incoming mails. </li>
 <li> Develop a machine learning method to predict stock price based on past price variation. </li>
 <li> Develop a machine learning method to predict how people will rate movies, books etc. </li>
+<li> Select two datasets.
+Each dataset should contain examples from multiple classes.
+For training purposes assume that the class label of example is unknown.
+Apply the k-means algorithm and apply it to the selected data.
+Evaluate the process by measuring the sum of euclidean distance of each example from its class center.
+Test the performance of the algorithm as a function of the parameter  k. </li>
 </ol>